 Questions: What is the role of the state (and the local state in particular) in the political economy?
 How does the logic of capital accumulation drive policy decisions?
-What is the scope of resistance to this logic?
+To what extent are differences in underlying assumptions and object(s) of analysis responsible for the radically different claims about urban power advanced by pluralist and structuralist writers?